Learning from Place: Bdote

 Ramona Kitto Stately is an enrolled member of the Santee Sioux Nation.
 Her educational background includes a BA in Dakota Art and Culture, and a MAE in Teacher Leadership.
 She worked in Indian Education for the Osseo Area School District from 2005-2020 and has been the Chairperson of the Minnesota Indian Education Association since 2018.
 Currently she serves as the Project Director of We Are Still Here MN.

 Ethan Neerdaels, Bdewakantunwan Dakota, is a graduate of the University of Minnesota – American Indian Studies/Dakota Language programs.
 He currently coordinates the Indian Education program at Osseo Area Schools and works with Dakhóta Iápi Okhódakičhiye, a nonprofit organization dedicated to reversing the trend of language loss and raising future generations of Dakota speakers.

 Lunch, snacks, and beverages.
 Depending on the season and weather, bring an umbrella or rain jacket, bug spray and sunscreen.
 Wear comfortable walking shoes.
 Consider bringing a portable camping chair if you are not comfortable standing for a period of time.
 Some people like to bring a notebook.

 How rigorous is the hiking?

-The day includes a minimal amount of gentle hiking, primarily on flat terrain.
+The day includes approximately 1.5 miles of gentle hiking, primarily on flat terrain.
 Not all paths are paved or even.
 Individuals with limited mobility may have difficulty.
 Contact us if you have questions.

 Will you cancel a trip if it is raining?